jhc13/taggui/README.md

 The simple "sRGB" is most likely the setting you want to choose here unless you are an expert and have special requirements.

+`Caption`:
+Define how the tags are exported into a caption.
+It can be a simple tag list, using the same _Tag separator_ as used for the image tag files.
+_Only first tag_ and _Only last tag_ are exporting exactly one tag.
+This can be a good option when you are using tagging for image organizing and then derive a complete captioning sentence out of those for modern models like SD3 or Flux.
+_Enumeration_ creates a natural language list out of the tags.
+I.e., it is a comma separated list with the word "and" in the last place.
+Also, the Oxford comma is used (a comma directly before the "and").
+_Prefixed enumeration_ is similar to _enumeration_, but the first tag is used as a prefix and the remaining tags are translated to the enumeration.
+The use case is also using tags to organize the images and then transfer those to a caption by prepending it with something like "Photography of" which you'd place then as the first tag.

 `Export directory`:
 The place to export the images to.